In 30 seconds

 8. Vitamin C EFSA Approved

-Horny Goat Weed earns a mention for one reason: its active compound icariin has demonstrated PDE5-inhibiting activity in preclinical studies.
+Horny Goat Weed is not an ingredient in Blue Power — it earns a mention here for context only, because it is widely sold in the UK men's-health category.
+Its active compound icariin has demonstrated PDE5-inhibiting activity in preclinical studies.
 A 2003 in vitro study found that icariin inhibits PDE5 with an IC50 of 0.432 µmol/L (Xin et al., Life Sciences, 2003).
 Most evidence for icariin remains preclinical; robust human RCT data are limited.
-At 25mg in a multi-ingredient formula, the contribution is modest and the safety profile at this dose is low risk.

 Forms, Standards & How to Read a Men’s Supplement Label